Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts: Formalism of Femtolensing

-to calculate the unfolding data.
+to calculate the unfolded data.
 The model function $X_{\text{unfold},J}$ is chosen to represent the expected source spectrum.
-Taking $X_{\text{unfold},J}$ into the process mentioned (\ref{eq:2.38}) above to calculate $X_{\text{fold}}$.
+Taking $X_{\text{unfold},J}$ into the process mentioned in Eq.(\ref{eq:2.38}) above calculates $X_{\text{fold}}$.

-We use the data of spectra\cite{Evans:2008wp} of the UK Swift Science Data Centre (UKSSDC).
-There are two kinds of default mode for GRB spectra, Windowed Timing (WT) and Photon Counting (PC).
-Because of WT mode has higher time resolution ($1.7\text{ms}$) than PC mode ($2.5\text{s}$), so we choose WT mode.
+We use the data of spectra~\cite{Evans:2008wp} from the UK Swift Science Data Centre (UKSSDC).
+There are two kinds of default modes for GRB spectra: Windowed Timing (WT) and Photon Counting (PC).
+Because WT mode has a higher time resolution ($1.7\,\text{ms}$) than PC mode ($2.5\,\text{s}$), we choose WT mode.